Karinnaor/Karinnaor/README.md

 I am always eager to find the best possible way to combine code engineering and creative thinking.

 <br />
 I've worked in comedy for years, and am very passionate about a good laugh.
-Just like a briliant comic bit, in engineering there's a code you have to follow, but you have to use the right props to make it exceptionally good.
+Just like a briliant comic bit, in engineering there's a code you have to follow, but only by using the right props you'll make it exceptionally good.
  <br />
   <br />